Useful information for patients and interested parties

 Besides this, long-term population studies are funded, which also provide important insights.
 For example, the health status of people who contracted COVID-19 is monitored for a long term in the NAPKON cohorts (Patient groups of National Pandemic Cohorts Network) of the Network of Medical University (NUM).
 That should enable us to draw conclusions on the risk factors and disease mechanisms.

-The long-term effects after a Corona virus infection are also examined in the excellent institutes for health research under various projects.
+The long-term effects of a Corona virus infection are also examined in the excellent institutes for health research under various projects.
 The research institutes are mostly financed for the long term by BMBF.
 To name a few examples, the Helmholtz Centre for Infection Research (HZI), German Centre for Neurodegenerative Diseases (DZNE) or Berlin Institute of Health (BIH).

 The BMBF also supports the joint projects IMMME – Understanding the immunological pathomechanisms of post-infection Chronic Fatigue Syndrome (ME/CFS) with around 2.2 million euros.
 The project researches ME/CFS after viral diseases.
 The support is provided as a part of a funding initiative for interdisciplinary collaborations that research the disease mechanisms.
 The project shall research the causes and mechanisms underlying the illness and connected with the immune system.
 In addition, the so-called biomarkers, which could serve to diagnose ME/CFS should be researched further.
 Besides this, the treatment options for ME/CFS should be further developed.